smartemission/smartemission/docs/platform/installation.rst

 ---------------

 Docker can be run in various ways.
 On Linux it can be installed directly (see next).
 On Mac and Windows Docker needs to be run within a VM itself.
-On these platform `Docker Toolbox` needs to be installed.
-This basically installs a small (Linux) VM that runs in VirtualBox.
+On these platforms `Docker Toolbox <https://docs.docker.com/engine/installation/mac/>`_ needs to be installed.
+This basically installs a small (Linux) VM (with a ``boot2docker`` iso) that runs in VirtualBox.
 Within this Linux VM the actual Docker Engine runs.
 A sort of `Matroska` construction.
 Via local commandline tools like ``docker-machine`` and ``docker``, Docker images can be managed.

 However, the above setup creates some hard-to-solve issues when combining Docker images and especially when trying to use local storage and networking.
 Also the setup will be different than the actual deployment on the Fiware platform.
 For these reasons we will run a local standard Ubuntu VM via VirtualBox.
-On this VM we will install Docker, run tour images etc. To facilitate working with VirtualBox VMs we will use `Vagrant <https://www.vagrantup.com/>`_.
+On this VM we will install Docker, run our Docker images etc. To facilitate working with VirtualBox VMs we will use `Vagrant <https://www.vagrantup.com/>`_.
 Via Vagrant it is very easy to setup a "Ubuntu Box" and integrate this with the local environment.
 A further plus is that within the Ubuntu Box, the installation steps will (mostly) be identical to those on the Fiware platform.